Guo zi: Yang jiao mi

-Introduction

-This is the traditional pastry in Xu zhou, Jiang su province.
+Yang jiao mi is the traditional pastry in Xu zhou, Jiang su province.
 It is shaped like a ram's horn, with honey in it.
-So, it is named for its shape, like goat's horn and plum beans, and contains honey.
+So, it is named for its shape, like a goat's horn and plum beans.
+It contains honey.

 History

 In Chinese folklore, Xiang Yu has a battle with Liu Bang.
 When the army was tired and hungry, a shepherd boy gave Xiang Yu and Yu Ji a honey contained by a ram's horn.
-After drunk, the Xiang Yu and Yu Ji felt very relaxed and happy.
-Then, Xiang Yu gave the shepherd his sword and the gold and silver in his army.
-When Xiang Yu went to his palace.
-He ordered his cook to make the food by flour and honey.
+After they drank, Xiang Yu gave the shepherd his sword and the gold and silver in his army.
+When Xiang Yu went to his palace, he ordered his cook to make the food by flour and honey.